cbmckni/hicn-client/README.md

 Named Raw RNAseq Compendia.
 In addition to the reference genomes, we have created a naming strategy for all RNAseq data sets from the NCBI-SRA archive.
 This database contains over 50 petabytes of data and  is experiencing geometric growth (https://trace.ncbi.nlm.nih.gov/Traces/sra/).
 We have named RNAseq files around the Taxonomy ID and SRA run identifier.
 Here is an example of the naming structure of a human kidney RNAseq dataset:
 /BIOLOGY/SRA/9605/9606/NaN/RNA-Seq/ILLUMINA/TRANSCRIPTOMIC/PAIRED/Kidney/PRJNA359795/SRP095950/SRX2458154/SRR5139398/1 > SRR5139398_1.fastq.gz

-We have published several datasets for workflow insertion and performance testing.
+We have published several datasets for workflow insertion and performance testing:

-*NCBI-SRA-Animal_Example:(0.16 TB; 36X2 SRA Samples; Human kidney): https://www.ncbi.nlm.nih.gov/bioproject/359795
+1. NCBI-SRA-Animal_Example:(0.16 TB; 36X2 SRA Samples; Human kidney): https://www.ncbi.nlm.nih.gov/bioproject/359795
 Transcriptome sequencing (RNA-Seq) of non-tumor kidney tissues from 36 patients undergoing nephrectomy for exploring the metabolic mechanism of sorafenib and identifying the major transcriptional regulation factors in sorafenib metabolism in kidney
-*NCBI-SRA-Plant_Example: (1.14 TB; 475X2 SRA Samples; Rice leaves):
+2. NCBI-SRA-Plant_Example: (1.14 TB; 475X2 SRA Samples; Rice leaves):
 Rice gene expression in heat stress and dehydration stress - time series https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA301554